terraform-google-modules/terraform-example-foundation/4-projects/README.md

    git push origin production
    ```
 1. Review the apply output in your Master's web UI (you might want to use the option to "Scan Multibranch Pipeline Now" in your Jenkins Master UI).
-1. After production has been applied, apply development and non-production.
+1. After production has been applied, apply development.
 1. Merge changes to development branch.
    ```
    git checkout -b development
    git push origin development
    ```
 1. Review the apply output in your Master's web UI (you might want to use the option to "Scan Multibranch Pipeline Now" in your Jenkins Master UI).
+1. After development has been applied, apply non-production.
 1. Merge changes to non-production branch.
    ```
    git checkout -b non-production